Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is well-structured: a concise intro, a brief explanation of the code format, and a bulleted use-case list.
-Every sentence adds value, no fluff or redundancy.
+The description is concise and well-structured: a one-sentence summary, then explanation of the code format, then bulleted use cases.
+Every sentence adds value, no fluff.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.